113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

    <dt>USER_EMAIL (required)</dt>
    <dd>The email of the user to be invited.</dd>
    <dt>-o ORG</dt>
-   <dd>Organization to invite user to</dd>
+   <dd>Organization to invite user to.</dd>
    <dt>--org-role ORG_ROLE</dt>
    <dd>Organization role.
 Valid inputs are: OrgManager, BillingManager, OrgAuditor, and OrgUser.
 If omitted, the OrgUser role is set.</dd>
    <dt>-s SPACE</dt>
-   <dd>Space to invite user to</dd>
+   <dd>Space to invite user to.</dd>
    <dt>--space-role SPACE_ROLE</dt>
    <dd>Space role.
 Valid inputs are: SpaceManager, SpaceDeveloper, and SpaceAuditor.</dd>
 </dl>

-If you aren't ready to assign access, or want to assign an IAM policy instead of Cloud Foundry access, you can invite a user with no access and assign it later.
+If you aren't ready to assign access, or want to assign an IAM policy instead of Cloud Foundry access, you can invite a user and assign it later.
 For more information about assigning access to users, see [Managing access to resources](/docs/iam?topic=iam-iammanidaccser#assign_new_access).
 {: tip}

 ## ibmcloud account user-reinvite
 {: #ibmcloud_account_user_reinvite}

-Resend invitation to a user (account admin).
+Resend invitation to a user (account admin):
 ```
 ibmcloud account user-reinvite USER_EMAIL
 ```

 <strong>Prerequisites</strong>:  Endpoint, Login

 <strong>Command options</strong>: